When you've bent over and can't stand up

 Often a person has had back pain for years and has regular spasms.
 It often is picking up something very small; a pen, a bar of soap, a book.
 They unsuspectingly bend over and can’t stand up again.
 Typically this results in session rolling on the floor, gasping and uttering four letter words.

 Ice.
 Always ice no matter how good the hot pack temporarily feels.
 Why?
 Your muscles weren’t contracting enough to support your frame when you bent over and originally hurt yourself.
 The fact those muscles weren’t firing enough is exactly why you are in pain, please don’t shut them off further with a hot pack.
 If your doctor recommends this, find a new doctor.

 On top of this, make sure you start moving.
 When your back hurts, a person’s natural first reaction is to lay on the couch and not get up.
 This will cause you to spasm and stiffen up more.
 Start by walking to the end of your drive way and back and then do it again.
 Typically when my patients are in acute spasm, I tell them to do four 15 minute walks a day.
 They look at me like I am torturing them.
 It tough love, trust me.
 I want you to feel better.

-The next thing they do is call every chiropractor in the book until they find one the first one who will fit them in immediately.
+When they decide to seek chiropractic care they call every chiropractor in the book until they find one the first one who will fit them in immediately.
 First, just because someone sees you immediately does not make them the best choice for you.
-Research a trusted quality chiropractor and wait until they can see you.
+Research a trusted quality chiropractor for chiropractic care and wait until they can see you.

 As you start a series of chiropractic adjustments, you may experience some temporary pain with your first few chiropractic adjustments.
 This is normal.
 In fact it often means that the chiropractor found the exact source of the problem and you will be on the mend soon.

 Make sure you take problems like this as a warning sign that you have a big problem that will drastically affect your quality of life.
 If you are not willing to take the steps to resolve it, it will slow you down for a long time.
-But!
 There is hope.